-Konrad Adenauer - Rule of Law Programme Middle East / North Africa
+Konrad Adenauer - Rule of Law Programme Middle East and North Africa

 Konrad Adenauer is the founding Chancellor of the Federal Republic of Germany.
 The foundational policies set during his term as Chancellor (1949-1963) are still shaping the internal structure and foreign policy of the Federal Republic of Germany today.